 Your business can benefit from sponsoring a research student or project, or through a knowledge transfer project - find out how.

-The School of Chemical Engineering and Analytical Science has strong relationships with companies around the world, and we are open to building more.
+The Department of Chemical Engineering and Analytical Science has strong relationships with companies around the world, and we are open to building more.

 Learn more about your options below.